Media consumption as a drug

-This is not about the fornicators - some of them from several hundred kilometers - "guests", but about those who plan their "demonstrations" peacefully, but thanks to their activities also attract media and attention.
-Without them, the excesses of violence would also receive fewer "windows".
+This is not about the violence-seeking “guests” - some of whom traveled from several hundred kilometers - but about those who plan their “demonstration” peacefully, but thanks to their activities also attract media and attention.
+Without them, the excesses of violence would also receive fewer “windows”.

 3. Communication = Think it - say it - do it!

-Around the G20 summit, there were "excellent" communication examples.
-As Mr. Trump announces a few days before the Paris Climate Agreement.
-The outrage is great and from my point of view, it is really a bad sign both politically and communicatively.
+Around the G20 summit there were “excellent” teaching examples in terms of communication.
+Mr. Trump terminated the Paris climate agreement a few days earlier.
+The outrage is great and from my point of view it is really a bad sign politically and communicatively.
 On the other hand, the question is allowed:

-An agreement that everyone signs and considers important, but then no one will believe in, is probably also a bit of misleading.
-You say something, but you do not do it.
-Is not credible, long term.
-Basically, it can be said quite soberly: As one does not sign an agreement to which no one keeps.
+An agreement that everyone signs and sees as important, but which nobody will stick to afterwards, is probably a bit of a swindle.
+You say something, but you don't.
+It is also not credible in the long term.
+Basically, it can be said quite soberly: someone does not sign an agreement that no one adheres to anyway.
 Maybe it's more honest.
-Although the person concerned was not only concerned with honesty ...
+Although the person concerned was probably not just about honesty ...